spotify/snakebite/doc/source/index.rst

 And since it's nice to have a CLI that uses :mod:`snakebite.client <client>` we've implemented a :doc:`cli` as well.

+.. warning:: all methods that read data from a data node are able to check the CRC during transfer, but this is disabled by default because of performance reasons.
+This is the opposite behaviour from the stock Hadoop client.

 Testing
 =======
 .. warning:: :mod:`snakebite.client <client>` hasn't been tested in the wild